dgestep/bowling-score-keeper/README.md

 ./gradlew clean build
 ```

-This builds a JAR file in the build/libs folder called, bowling.model-1.0.jar.
-To change the version number on the JAR, change the "version" property set within the build.gradle file.
+This builds a JAR file in the build/libs folder called, bowling.model-1.5.jar.
+(At the time of this writing, the version was 1.5).
+To change the version number on the JAR, change the "version" property within the build.gradle file.